 Anita was appointed Director of Music of St. Mary’s Parish Church, South Woodford (London) in 2014, and remained in post as organist and choirmaster until 2018.
 Her tenure was marked by the flourishing of the choir, including the successful re-establishment of choristers to the weekly sung Sunday services.
+In 2017-2018 she was Assistant Director of Music at the majestic Beverley Minster in East Yorkshire, near her home town of Hull.
 Her approach to Choral Conducting is informed by an understanding of vocal technique which is supported by her own vocal studies with Ghislaine Morgan.
-She has also benefited from conducting tuition from Paul Brough and Patrick Russill through her affiliations with Cambridge and the RCO.
-A talented soprano in her own right, she regularly gives solo recitals and is a versatile choral singer She is frequently invited to support other musicians in capacity as accompanist and répétiteur, most recently for the production of The Magic Flute at Gala Theatre, Durham (Feb 2018).
+She has also benefited from conducting tuition from Paul Brough and Neil Ferris.
+A talented soprano in her own right, she regularly gives solo recitals and is a versatile choral singer She is frequently invited to support other musicians in capacity as accompanist and répétiteur.

 Currently a Ph.D.
 Candidate in Social Anthropology at the University of Durham, Anita is available for freelance engagements and performances.
 For enquiries or to book Anita for an event or teaching, please use the contact form provided.